Ada-Developers-Academy/core-unit-2/more-flask-queries/query-params.md

 | --------------- | ----------------- |
 | `category`      | `novels`          |

-There can be multiple query param pairs.
-They are comma-separated.
-Here's an example:
+We can have multiple query param pairs.
+We separate them by ampersands `&`, like this:

 ```
 https://my-beautiful.site/search?category=novels&minimum_pages=800&maximum_pages=8000